 The social worker who led the case visited Annie – who is in her 60’s – at home.
-Initially, Annie, who is very independent, didn’t want to talk, but the social worker eventually reassured her that she was there to help.
-Annie couldn’t remember the incident.
-The police said when they found Annie she talked about not knowing where her husband was.
+Initially, Annie, who is very independent, did not want to talk, but the social worker eventually reassured her that she was there to help.
+Annie could not remember the incident.
+The police said when they found Annie, she talked about not knowing where her husband was.

 After some digging around, the social worker found out he was very ill in hospital and sadly, he eventually died.
 He had been Annie’s main carer and it was clear that Annie was vulnerable, had problems with alcohol and was not able to look after herself.